-19. Representation
+18. Representation

 Any party may be represented by counsel or other authorized representative.
+Parties are not required to be represented by counsel.
 A party intending to be so represented shall notify the other party and the AAA of the name and address of the representative at least three days prior to the date set for the hearing at which that person is first to appear.
 When such a representative initiates an arbitration or responds for a party, notice is deemed to have been given.

-20. Oaths
+19. Oaths